HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

   )
 }}

-Our headline finding is that 3.6% of mobile websites in 2022 seem "Jamstack-y" and that this has grown more than 100% since 2020.[^3] Again, see above for the many caveats about how approximate this is.
+Our headline finding is that 3.6% of mobile websites in 2022 seem "Jamstack-y" and that this has grown more than 100% since 2020.
+On desktop, 2.7% of sites are Jamstack-y and that number is also growing, the difference between the two groups being driven primarily by different numbers of sites meeting the CLS threshold, which varies a lot by device because of layout differences.
+Again, see above for the many caveats about how approximate this is.

 When we as humans randomly sampled the sites in the set we identified, we were mostly satisfied that we were finding sites that, to the best of our abilities to judge, looked and felt like Jamstack sites are supposed to look and feel.

 To judge for yourself, and keep us honest, here are 10 "Jamstack-y" sites from our sample, selected entirely at random without curation of any kind: